 Student Exchange at RMIT University, Melbourne

 Exchange students are officially nominated by their home institution to study for one to two semesters at RMIT University under a reciprocal student exchange agreement.
-Check out the following lists, if your institution is listed, you can apply for student exchange at RMIT University:
+Check out our Student Exchange Partners list, if your institution is listed, you can apply for student exchange at RMIT University:

 - Completed at least one full year of studies at home institution